floss-and-code/stripe-hackathon/FAQs.md

 In keeping with the spirit of our mission to accelerate human progress through developer collaboration, we have partnered with Stripe and Vercel (Next.js) to host a hackathon to help build e-commerce applications and tools to assist communities and businesses affected by Covid-19.

+If your questions is not below, please ask it in [the Discussions tab](https://github.com/floss-and-code/stripe-hackathon/discussions).

 ## Where is it located?
 You can compete from anywhere in the world where GitHub is available.
 The live event will be hosted on 12/1/2020 at 930am PST [YouTube](https://youtube.com/github).